 13. Bolognese

-It sheds lightly and can be suitable for people with allergies.
-It barks a lot, sheds moderately, and needs regular combing to keep the coat in good condition.
+It sheds lightly and can work for some allergy sufferers.
+It barks a fair amount and needs regular combing to keep that white coat in shape.

 14. Boston Terrier

-The Boston terrier is a great choice for apartment life and it’s also a suitable choice for first-time owners.
+The Boston terrier is a great choice for apartment life and a smart pick for a first-time owner.

 15. Australian Terrier

-It’s an active dog that needs daily walks and regular play sessions to keep it stimulated and entertained.
+It’s an active dog that needs daily walks and regular play to stay settled.

-It’s an excellent choice for apartment living because it doesn’t shed much.
-It’s also one of the healthiest breeds and can co-exist happily with other pets.
-It barks a lot and won’t be happy if you spend more time away from home.
+It’s a good fit for apartment living because it sheds little.
+It’s also one of the hardier breeds and coexists happily with other pets.
+It barks a lot and sulks when you’re gone too much.

 16. Maltese